idia640/idia640.github.io/index.md

 Ware, C. (2008) Visual Thinking for Design.
 Elsevier.

 # <a name="related"></a> Related Reading

+Akerlof, G., Shiller R.J.
+(2015).
+Phishing for phools: The economics of manipulation and deception.
+Princeton University Press.

 Cialdini, R. B. (2003).
 Influence: The Psychology of Persuasion.
 Harper-Collins.